krentzd/ai4ab/README.md

 ```

 ### Loading a pretrained model
-You can also reuse a model trained on images of drug-treated _E coli_ bacteria like this:
+Clone this repository with `git clone https://github.com/krentzd/ai4ab.git` and navigate to the `model` folder.
+Then you can reuse a model trained on images of drug-treated _E coli_ bacteria like this:

 ```python
 import torch